geseib/tgwwalk/README.md

 - Once the page is filled out, click **Create attachment** at the bottom right.
   ![Create VPN Attachment](./images/tgw-create2ndvpnattach.png)

 1. While we are on the **Transit Gateway Attachments** page, lets go back to the top and give the VPN connection a name.
 Scan down the **Resource type** column for the VPN Attachment. \*note: you may have to hit the refresh icon in the upper right above the table to get the new VPN to show.
-If you click the pencil that appears when you mouse over the **Name** column, you can enter a name thats differnt than the first VPN.
+If you click the pencil that appears when you mouse over the **Name** column, you can enter a name that's different than the first VPN.
 Be sure to click the _check_ mark to save the name.

 1. From the Menu on the Left Select **Site-to-Site VPN Connections**.
 From the main panel, you likely will see the new VPN is in State **pending**.
 That fine.
 Lets take a look toward the bottom, and click the **Tunnel Details** tab.
 Record the two **Outside IP Address**es.
 We want to record them in the order of the one pairing up with the **Inside IP CIDR** range 169.254.**12**.0/30 first. _note: You can use cloud9 as a sratch pad, by clicking the + in the main panel and selecting **New file**. be sure to paste them in the right order!_

 1. From the Menu on the Left Select **Transit Gateway Route Tables**.
 From the table in the main panel select **Green Route Table**.
 Lets take a look toward the bottom, and click the **Associations** tab.
 Associations mean that traffic coming from the outside toward the Transit gateway will use this route table to know where the packet will go after routing through the TGW. _note: An attachment can only be Associated with one route table.
 But a route table can have multiple associations_.
 Here in the **Green Route Table**, We already have one association, The **Datacenter Services VPC**.
 Click **Create associations** in the **Associations** tab.
-From the drop-down list, select the vpn. _note:it should be the only one in the list without a **Association route table** ._ Click **Create assocation**.
+From the drop-down list, select the vpn. _note:it should be the only one in the list without a **Association route table** ._ Click **Create association**.
     ![Associate VPN](./images/tgw-vpnassocationspending.png)

 1. While at the **Transit Gateway Route Tables**, take a look at the **Propagations** tab.
 These are the Resources that Dynamically inform the route table.
-An attachment can propigate to multiple route tables.
-For the Datacenter, we want to propagate to all of the route tables so the VPC asscoicated with each route table can route back to the datacenter.
+An attachment can propagate to multiple route tables.
+For the Datacenter, we want to propagate to all of the route tables so the VPC associated with each route table can route back to the datacenter.
 Lets start with the **Green Route Table**.
 We can see all of the VPCs are propagating their CIDR to the route table.
 Since the **Datacenter Services VPC** is also associated with this route table, we need to propagate the VPN routes to the **Green Route Table**.

 1. Repeat the above step on the propagations tab for the **Red Route Table** and the **Blue Route Table**.

 1. Take a look at each of the route tables and notice the tab **Routes**.
-You can see the routes that are propagated, as well as a static route table that was created for you by the Cloudformation template.
+You can see the routes that are propagated, as well as a static route table that was created for you by the CloudFormation template.
 That's the default route (0.0.0.0/0) that will direct traffic destined for the internet to the **Datacenter Services VPC** and ultimately through the NAT Gateway in that VPC. _note: there is also a route table with no name.
-This is the dafult route table.
+This is the default route table.
 In this lab we do not intend to use the default route table_.

-1. Back on the Cloud9 browser tab, using the two VPN tunnel endpoint address generated from the step above, cd to tgwwalk on the Cloud9 bash console and run the bash script, ./create2ndcsr.sh. _note: THIS is a differnt Script than above!
-ALso, be sure to put the address that lines up with Inside IP CIDR address 169.254.12.0/30 for ip1_.
+1. Back on the Cloud9 browser tab, using the two VPN tunnel endpoint address generated from the step above, cd to tgwwalk on the Cloud9 bash console and run the bash script, ./create2ndcsr.sh. _note: THIS is a different Script than above!
+Also, be sure to put the address that lines up with Inside IP CIDR address 169.254.12.0/30 for ip1_.
     Example from Site-to-Site VPN
     ![VPN tunnel Addresses](./images/vpn-tunneladdresses.png)